pudly/schmopera-hugo/content/articles/mobydick-a-story-about-obsession.md

 categories = "Interview"
 date = "2018-01-11T17:33:00-05:00"
 lastmod = "2018-01-12T13:57:00-05:00"
-publishDate = "2018-01-11T20:13:00-05:00"
-slug = "mobydick-a-story-about-obsession"
-title = "Moby-Dick: &quot;A story about obsession.&quot;"
+preamble = "As part of Utah Opera's 40th anniversary season, Jake Heggie's *Moby-Dick* will see its first new staging since its original production, premiered at The Dallas Opera in 2010.
+Kristine McIntyre directs the new production, running **January 20-28**; *Moby-Dick* marks her latest collaboration with Heggie, after directing his *Dead Man Walking* (Des Moines Metro Opera, Madison Opera) and *The End of the Affair* (Lyric Opera of Kansas City).\n\nWe spoke with McIntyre about the unique responsibility of directing a contemporary opera, and her take on the role of the opera director." publishDate = "2018-01-11T20:13:00-05:00" short_description = "\"I think Moby-Dick is ultimately about the redeeming power of friendship - and how an open heart can literally save your life.
+It's no accident that in both the book and the opera, Greenhorn (Ishmael) is saved from drowning by floating on the coffin on his new dear friend Queequeg, who is a 'foreigner' and a 'savage.'\"" slug = "mobydick-a-story-about-obsession" title = "Moby-Dick: &quot;A story about obsession.&quot;"
 +++